Peking University HSBC Business School: Design features

-The structure sits on a plot of land totaling 10,392 square meters and the building itself offers more than 60,000 square meters of space for student and faculty use.
+The structure sits on a plot of land totaling 10,392 square meters.
+The building itself offers more than 60,000 square meters of space for student and faculty use.
 The building’s structure includes modern teaching and research space, study centers, a concert auditorium, exhibition rooms, archives, a staff center, a café, relaxation center, restaurant, art gallery and other facilities for the PHBS staff and students.
 The building also includes a lecture hall which can host up to 1000 participants.

-PHBS’ innovative and “green conscious” design was constructed using XR-2 energy-efficient glass.
+PHBS’ innovative and “green-conscious” design was constructed using XR-2 energy-efficient glass.
 The structure’s stone paneling helps insulate the building for further energy efficiency and its roof siphoning drainage system reduces the number of pipelines used.
 The surrounding area relies on a rainwater recovery system in order to keep the grounds green.